duke-malaria-collaboratory/DiscovR/_episodes/03-r-data-analysis.md

 # An introduction to data analysis in R using `dplyr` {#intro-data-analysis}

-First, we're going to read in a dataset with data for multiple years:
+First, we're going to read in and take a look at a dataset with data for multiple years:

 ~~~